maxitg/SetReplace/Documentation/SymbolsAndFunctions/UtilityFunctions/GraphDimension.md

 of the region *A[p, q]* in this set.
 By then evaluating an integral over this interval, one can obtain an expectation value for the number of causal relations in that specified region.
 The result of this integration is that of the right-hand side of the above expression.
-An explicit derivation of this result can be found in (D. Meyer, The Dimension of Causal Sets)[https://dspace.mit.edu/handle/1721.1/14328], where, note, spacetime is defined as 1 + *d*-dimensional Minkowski space, which corresponds to *d* in our convention for `GraphDimension`.
+An explicit derivation of this result can be found in [D. Meyer, The Dimension of Causal Sets](https://dspace.mit.edu/handle/1721.1/14328), where, note, spacetime is defined as 1 + *d*-dimensional Minkowski space, which corresponds to *d* in our convention for `GraphDimension`.

 The right-hand side of this equation is a monotonically decreasing function, meaning that one can invert the